Kaul asks Legislature for $2.2M to keep school safety office

 MADISON, Wis.
 (AP) — Democratic Attorney General Josh Kaul is asking Gov. Tony Evers and the Republican-controlled Legislature for $2.2 million in the next state budget to keep the state Justice Department’s Office of School Safety going.
-Kaul said Friday that the office’s operations have been funded almost entirely with federal COVID-19 relief dollars, which have run out.
+Kaul said Friday that federal dollars that support office operations are running out.
 Legislators created the office in 2018 following a school shooting in Parkland, Florida.
 The office has handed out $100 million in grants to schools to improve safety protocols.
 It also offers teachers training on how to handle incidents and operates a 24-hour tip line.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.